kosukeimai/fastLink/README.md

 -   `iter.max`: Maximum number of iterations for the EM algorithm

+and additional arguments that allow the user to specify priors calculated from auxiliary information.
+We will discuss these further at the end of this vignette.

-The code following `emlinkMAR()` sorts the linkage patterns by the Felligi-Sunter weight, and then selects the lowest weight that is still classified as a positive match according to the posterior probability that a linkage pattern is in the matched set.
+The code following `emlinkMARmov()` sorts the linkage patterns by the Felligi-Sunter weight, and then selects the lowest weight that is still classified as a positive match according to the posterior probability that a linkage pattern is in the matched set.
 In this case, we've chosen that probability to be 0.85.

 #### 4) Finding the matches